Jane Levy

 Jane Colburn Levy (/'li:vi/ LEE-vee; born December 29, 1989) is an American actress.
 After attending the Stella Adler Studio of Acting, she debuted as the original Mandy Milkovich on the Showtime comedy-drama Shameless (2011).
 Levy left Shameless following its first season to portray the lead of the ABC sitcom Suburgatory from 2011 to 2014.

 Transitioning to film, Levy collaborated with director Fede Álvarez as the lead of the horror films Evil Dead (2013) and Don't Breathe (2016).
 She returned to television with series regular roles on the Hulu comedy-drama There's...
 Johnny!
 (2017) and horror fantasy Castle Rock (2018), in addition to headlining the Netflix thriller miniseries What/If (2019).
 From 2020 to 2021, Levy portrayed the title character of the NBC musical comedy-drama Zoey's Extraordinary Playlist, for which she received a Golden Globe nomination for Best Actress – Television Series Musical or Comedy.

 Early life

-Jane Colburn Levy was born in Los Angeles, California, the daughter of Mary Tilbury, an artist and florist, and Lester Levy, a mediator.
-When Levy was an infant, her family relocated from Los Angeles to northern California, settling in the city of San Anselmo, where she was raised.
+Jane Colburn Levy was born on December 29, 1989 in Los Angeles, California, the second child of Mary (née Tilbury), an artist and florist, and Lester Levy, a musician turned mediator.
 Her father is Jewish, and her mother is of English, Scottish, and Irish descent.
-Levy attended Sir Francis Drake High School, where she was on the hip hop dancing team and was captain of the soccer team; she began playing soccer at age five.
+She has one elder brother, Simon.
+When Levy was an infant, her family relocated from Los Angeles to northern California, settling in San Anselmo, where she was raised.
+She attended Sir Francis Drake High School, where she was on the hip hop dancing team and was captain of the soccer team; she began playing soccer at age five.

 Levy attended Goucher College in Baltimore, Maryland, for one year, where she played on the Division III varsity women's soccer team.
+After experiencing significant depression during her first year of studies, Levy chose to drop out of Goucher College and instead opted to study acting.
 She subsequently transferred to the Stella Adler Studio of Acting in New York City, where she graduated from the Conservatory.